 E4.
 ENGAGES LEARNERS IN A RANGE OF LEARNING EXPERIENCES USING TECHNOLOGY.
-DN rarely uses technology to support student learning.
-DE provides students with guided practice in using technology to support student learning; ME ANDengages students in learning experiences with technology that is appropriate and challenging; EE ANDcultivates student collaboration and initiative in the use of appropriate technology to support student learning.
+InTASC 5I, 8g, 8n DN uses technology ineffectively to support student learning.
+DE provides students with guided practice in using technology to support student learning when appropriate and as available; ME ANDengages students in learning experiences with technology that is appropriate and challenging; EE ANDcultivates student collaboration and initiative in the use of appropriate technology to support student learning.

-- 1. Identify and use digital image making as simply one more media for which students need content knowledge and technical skill? - 2.
+- Identify and use digital image making as simply one more media for which students need content knowledge and technical skill? - 2.
 Translate art content and other related curricular concepts into sound technological, pedagogical practices that reflect the needs of the student? - 3.
 Present with and engage students in available interactive technology. - 4.
 Engage students in art content, learning, exploration, and individual expression through digital, technological means?